lsst/dp1_lsst_io/docs/products/known_issues_and_subtleties.rst

 There are a total of four variants of forced photometry in Rubin data release processing, for the combination of two different reference catalogs (:ref:`catalogs-object` and :ref:`catalogs-dia-object`) and two different measurement images (:ref:`images-visit-image` and :ref:`images-difference-image`).
 Each of the two forced photometry catalogs includes rows for both measurement images, and a single reference catalog (:ref:`catalogs-forced-source` uses :ref:`catalogs-object` positions, while :ref:`catalogs-dia-forced-source` uses :ref:`catalogs-dia-object` positions).

-We expect forced photometry on :ref:`images-difference-image` to behave best, especially in crowded regions, since image subtraction should remove neighbors even more effectively than the deblender we run on the coadds.
+We expect forced photometry on :ref:`images-difference-image` to behave best, especially in crowded regions, since image subtraction should remove neighbors even more effectively than the deblender we run on the coadds (note that we do not deblend when producing the :ref:`catalogs-dia-source` catalog, either).
 There is no deblending whatsoever in our forced photometry on :ref:`images-visit-image`.

 Calibration source catalogs and flags